 - you want to carry out your own research in the field of conflict and democracy studies.

-- you want to deepen your research skills (e.g. to gather, organize and understand data from both primary and secondary sources), to develop your soft skills (e.g., being able to identify, analyse, and advocate solutions for various situations) and independent critical thinking.
+- you want to deepen your research skills (e.g. to gather, organize and understand data from both primary and secondary sources), to develop your soft skills (e.g., being able to identify, analyze, and advocate solutions for various situations) and independent critical thinking.

 - you are interested in current (global) politics, conflicts and discussions about the quality of democracy.